-During the three and six months ended June 30, 2005 and 2004, we incurred no foreign withholding taxes.
+During the three and nine months ended September 30, 2005, we incurred no foreign withholding taxes, while for the three and nine months ended September 30, 2004, we incurred \$49,518 in foreign withholding taxes.
+This difference was due to our receipt of a \$300,000 license fee from CJ in the third quarter of 2004.
 With respect to Federal and state income taxes, our effective income tax rate differs from the statutory rate due to the 100% valuation allowance established for our deferred tax assets, which relate primarily to net operating loss carryforwards, as realization of such benefits is not deemed to be likely.